A question that comes up from time to time from advisers is ‘When is my client ready for deeper conversations?’

 I appreciate that these may seem like valid concerns but let us take a step back for a moment and look at the bigger picture.

 Putting yourself in the shoes of a client what do you think would be more engaging for you?

 a.
 A conversation about products, investments or what the markets are doing.

 b.
-A conversation about you, what is important to you and how to get the life you want.
+A conversation about you, what is important to you, and how to plan for and get the life you want.